1985 Oregon State Beavers football team: Schedule

-Season summary

-Before the Season
+Before the season

 Joe Avezzano compiled a 6-47-2 record at Oregon State from 1980 to 1984.
 The university allowed his five-year contract to expire on November 23.
 After Oakland Raiders' assistant coach, Sam Boghosian, withdrew his name from consideration, Idaho's head coach, Dennis Erickson, became the front runner.
 Erickson wanted the job, and Athletic Director, and former head coach, Dee Andros, wanted to hire him.
 However, President John Byrne waited.
 Eventually, Erickson withdrew his name for consideration along with a couple of the other more obvious choices.

 After more than five weeks, long enough for the search to become a regional joke, the university settled on Dave Kragthorpe, the Athletic Director at Utah State.
 Kragthorpe had four years of head coaching experience at South Dakota State and Idaho State, where he employed the "Air Express" offense.
 However, he had not coached in three years.
 The head coaching search led to Andros losing his position as Athletic Director.
 Andros was "promoted" to a special two-year fundraising position created specifically for him.

 Oregon State's starting quarterback in 1984, Ricky Greene, transferred to Western Oregon, and Greene's backup, Steve Steenwyck, was declared academically ineligible.
 Three days before the first game, after the ambidextrous scrambler, Shaun Shahan, lost a close quarterback battle to fellow redshirt freshman, Erik Wilhelm, Shahan quit the team as well.
 In addition to losing three quarterbacks in the offseason, Oregon State also lost all but three defensive starters.
 The Beavers did however return the Pac-10's most prolific receiver in both 1983 and 1984, Reggie Bynum.
 Bynum entered the season having caught the first, second, and fourth longest passes in Beaver history.